Chat with us, powered by LiveChat

 Absolutely.
 At Wheelabrator, it’s in our DNA to support and look after decades old equipment whether it’s got our name on it or not.
 That’s a good thing.
 The exciting challenge is to bring innovation to those machines.
 Wheels are the key to that.

-You simply cannot underestimate how much the wheel determines the performance of a shot-blast process – not just in blast results, but in energy use, abrasive consumption, wear behavior, maintenance cost.
+You simply shouldn't underestimate how much the wheel determines the performance of a shot-blast process – not just in blast results, but in energy use, abrasive consumption, wear behavior, maintenance cost.

 If a wheel is 20 years old and hasn’t been upgraded, the difference in running cost and performance compared to a state-of-the-art wheel will be significant.
 And it’s an incredibly cost-effective wheel upgrade to do.
 It could give you the performance of a new machine at a fraction of the cost, enable you to do more with less or even adapt the machine to new requirements.